 The decision isn’t easy, but if you truly love yourself, then you would remove them from your life without hesitation.

-By removing those who don’t value you, you can start focusing on those who do.
+By distancing yourself from those who don’t value you, you can start focusing on those who do.

 To attract like-minded people into your life, you must stay true to yourself by not compromising your values and beliefs.